churris-x/macos-screencapture-fix/README.md

 The main idea is to create a LaunchAgent that watches the `Preferences/com.apple.screencapture.plist` file, and forces the thumbnail option to stay false.

+As always, use at your own risk and check any code you are running before doing so.

 ## Install
 1. Clone or download this repository
 2. (optional) rename all instances of `com.fran.screencapturefix` to `com.YOURUSERNAME.screencapturefix`